pushme-pullyou/tootoo-2025/tootoo/README.md

 * Clean-up & refactor

+##### prompt

+Suggest furtherI improvements, retaining the notion that the proect is intended to be as simple as possible, and given that the project operates in a known and well-maintaine environment requirea only the minimum of error checking
+####

+On the tree view menu, add the capability to open and view the next or previous file in the menu using the cursor keys.

 #### prompt

 currently there is a toggle to open or close all the details tags in the tree view.

 Improve this by adding a right-click menu to toggle between opening and closing all the sub-folders of the currently selected details tag in the tree view.

+worked!

 #### prompt: